 - Experience — your experience in similar roles

 - Technical — your technical skills and certifications

-The Strengths, Abilities, Experience, and Technical facets are straightforward, and the Civil Service will look at your CV and cover letter to check whether you have the right work experience, hard skills and soft skills, and accomplishments for these four facets.
+The Strengths, Abilities, Experience, and Technical facets are straightforward, and the Civil Service will look at your government job CV and cover letter to check whether you have the right work experience, hard skills and soft skills, and accomplishments for these four facets.